Our research focuses on understanding the interactions between biogeochemical systems, freshwater, and ice in the coastal and open ocean

 Ocean-ice Interactions

 Melting of ice due to warming ocean waters drives the retreat and destabilization of sea ice and marine-terminating glaciers in the Arctic and Antarctica.
-We combine shipboard and mooring observations, theory, and high-resolution numerical ocean modeling to understand the complex interactions between coastal ocean physics and glaciers, terrestrial runoff, and sea ice and icebergs.
+We combine shipboard and mooring observations, theory, and high-resolution numerical ocean models to understand the complex interactions between coastal ocean physics and glaciers, terrestrial runoff, and sea ice and icebergs.